cms-dev/cms/docs/Configuring a contest.rst

 - ``min_submission_interval`` / ``min_user_test_interval``

-  These set, respectively, the minimum amount of time, in minutes, the user is required to wait after a submission or user test has been submitted before they are allowed to send in new ones.
+  These set, respectively, the minimum amount of time, in seconds, the user is required to wait after a submission or user test has been submitted before they are allowed to send in new ones.
 Any attempt to submit a submission or user test before this timeout has expired will fail.

 The limits can be set both for individual tasks and for the whole contest.
 A submission or user test is accepted if it verifies the conditions on both the task *and* the contest.
 This means that a submission or user test will be accepted if the number of submissions or user tests received so far for that task is strictly less that the task's maximum number *and* the number of submissions or user tests received so far for the whole contest (i.e. in all tasks) is strictly less than the contest's maximum number.
 The same holds for the minimum interval too: a submission or user test will be accepted if the time passed since the last submission or user test for that task is greater than the task's minimum interval *and* the time passed since the last submission or user test received for the whole contest (i.e. in any of the tasks) is greater than the contest's minimum interval.